r3fang/TaFuCo/README.md

  1. **How fast is TFC?**
  **~6min** for 1 million read pairs.
- TFC is 100% implemented in C. We tested TCF on 43 real RNA-seq data with various number of reads ranging from 0.9m to 4m against 506 targeted genes.
+ TFC is 100% implemented in C. We tested TFC on 43 real RNA-seq data with various number of reads ranging from 0.9m to 4m against 506 targeted genes.
 On average, TFC has ~6min run per million reads.

  2. **What's the maximum memory requirement for TFC?**
  **1GB** would be the up limit for most of the cases.